haiwera-silk-cd/magento-devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_collapsible.md

 The element's `id` is also used in deep linking: if the `id` of the content or the `id` of the element that appends the content is specified as an anchor, the content for that element is automatically expanded.

-Similar to the accordion widget, the header, title and content for collapsible can be defined by the child elements' attributes or passed as widget options.
-See <a href="{{ page.baseurl }}/javascript-dev-guide/widgets/widget_accordion.html#accordion_init" target="_blank">Accordion widget initialization</a> for details.
+Similar to the 手风琴菜单小工具, the header, title and content for collapsible can be defined by the child elements' attributes or passed as widget options.
+See <a href="{{ page.baseurl }}/javascript-dev-guide/widgets/widget_accordion.html#accordion_init" target="_blank">手风琴菜单小工具 initialization</a> for details.

 <h3>Initialize collapsible with header only</h3>
-You can initialize the collapsible widget without having a container that consists of a header and a content.
+You can initialize the 可折叠窗小工具 without having a container that consists of a header and a content.
 In this case the initialization is made on the header:
 <pre>
 $("#header").collapsible();
 </pre>

 <h2>Initialize collapsible in a template</h2>
-The collapsible widget can be initialized using the <code>data-mage-init</code> attribute or `<script>` tag, as described in <a href="{{ page.baseurl }}/javascript-dev-guide/javascript/js_init.html#data_mage_init" target="_blank">JavaScript initialization</a>.
+The 可折叠窗小工具 can be initialized using the <code>data-mage-init</code> attribute or `<script>` tag, as described in <a href="{{ page.baseurl }}/javascript-dev-guide/javascript/js_init.html#data_mage_init" target="_blank">JavaScript initialization</a>.

 <h2>Options</h2>

-The collapsible widget has the following options:
+The 可折叠窗小工具 has the following options:

 <ul>
 <li><a href="#fedg_collaps_active">active</a> </li>